 This jacket has two huge handwarmer pockets with mesh backing, as well as a single external cross-over chest pocket, also mesh backed.
 While the handwarmer pockets are accessible with a pack on, the waist strap of the pack still sits over the lower part of the pockets, a bit annoying if you are carrying items in there.
 Inside the single chest pocket is a hanging cell phone pouch made of mesh, but curiously there is no media port, or hole, for your headphones to run inside the jacket up to your ears, as it seems there should be.
 We also wonder about the purpose of this hanging cell phone pocket at all, because it is pretty hard to get the phone into it.
 We also took issue with the location of the drawcords on the hood: they reside deep inside the collar against the cheek, a location that is not convenient or easy to access for fine-tuning a hood fit.

 Additionally, the drawcord buckles used on the hood, as well as the single hem drawcord, are small and very difficult to release if wearing thick warm gloves.
 The Cohaesive drawcord buckles found on jackets such as the Arc'teryx Alpha FL are our favorites for this sort of application.
-It has the ability to stuff into its pocket but does not have a two-way front zipper.
+It can stuff into its pocket but does not have a two-way front zipper.

 With a low weight, easy packability, and super mobility, there is almost no excuse for leaving this jacket at home.
 We think it thrives for snowy winter use in dry climates, and especially for sweaty, aerobic activities where weather protection is still needed.
 Due to its very light materials, we wouldn't recommend it for someone who is looking for a workhorse, and we would probably recommend a jacket with a Gore-Tex Pro membrane for someone who is looking for the ultimate in rain protection.